If an inspector1 has reasonable grounds for believing that there is:

 (1) a failure in connection with the carrying on of a retail pharmacy business at or from a registered pharmacy entered in the register2 to meet the standards that are set3 about the standards to be met4;

 (2) a failure to comply with conditions to which the entry of a registered pharmacy entered in the register5 is subject by virtue of provisions6 relating to conditional registration7; or

 (3) a failure to comply with a requirement contained in any rules8,

-the inspector may serve9 an improvement notice on
+the inspector may

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and millions of others like it, sign-in to LexisLibrary or register for a free trial.

 EXISTING USER?
 SIGN IN